vatri/freelancer-platform/README.md

 ## How to install and run

+### 1. Prepare MySQL

+1. Create MySQL database
+2. Import /freelance.sql

+### 2. Set your config

+1. Copy /src/main/resources/application.properties-sample to /src/main/resources/application.properties
+3. Update values to your needs

+### 3. Clone GIT repo

 1. open CMD or Linux terminal and CD to (eclipse) projects root folder
 2. git clone [THIS REPO]

+### 4. Run Java app

-3. CD to the cloned folder
+1. CD to the cloned folder
-4. mvn clean install
+2. mvn clean install
-5. mvn compile
+3. mvn compile
-6. mvn spring-boot:run
+4. mvn spring-boot:run

+### 5. Test

-7. Open URL in your browser http://localhost:8000
+1. Open URL in your browser http://localhost:8000
-8. (optional) Login with triva89@yahoo.com / 123456 credentials - it has some entries for test
+2. (optional) Login with triva89@yahoo.com / 123456 credentials - it has some entries for test

 Note: you can also run project from Eclipse: